patrickbwarren/python3-wall-DFT/README.md

 using the built-in defaults.
 They were developed to support a forthcoming publication in the area.

-The other scripts in this repository are experimental: you are welcome to investigate them and use them, but they are not particularly well documented !
+Any other scripts in this repository are experimental; you are welcome to investigate them and use them, but they are not particularly well documented !